Hexagon/pup/docs/scaling.md

 - Caching and compression: NGINX provides caching and compression capabilities, reducing the load on application servers and improving response times.

 To use Pup's process scaling with an external load balancer like NGINX, you would configure the load balancer to distribute incoming requests to the different instances of your application, using the
-`processStartPort` value as a starting point for the backend server ports.
+`startPort` value as a starting point for the backend server ports.

 Pup supports two load balancing strategies: